emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * E(F) ≈ v / 2<sup>tag_length</sup> ,

 for all permitted numbers of invocations, message lengths, and tag lengths.
 This is how users expect MAC algorithms to behave.
 The limits specified for AES-GCM-SST and Rijndael-GCM-SST are chosen to achieve this and are therefore more restrictive than the corresponding limits in {{RFC5116}} for GCM.
-To ensure a forgery probability of ≈ 1 / 2<sup>tag_length</sup> for all permitted plaintext and associated data lengths [Nyberg], this document sets:¶
+To ensure a forgery probability of ≈ 1 / 2<sup>tag_length</sup> for all permitted plaintext and associated data lengths [Nyberg], this document sets:

 {: style=""}
 * P_MAX = A_MAX = min(2<sup>131 - tag_length</sup>, 2<sup>32</sup> ⋅ b / 8 - 48)   .